MeteoSwiss/publication-opendata/README.md

 ### Our vision is that everyone can easily find and use the right open meteorological and climatological data from MeteoSwiss.
 We guarantee maximum compatibility with the open data of European and international partner agencies.

 **Our mission** is,
-to make all open data available in such a way that it reflects the same reliability and care that MeteoSwiss provides to the people and organisations it already serves today.
+to provide open data to people and organisations with the same reliability and care that they are already accustomed to from MeteoSwiss.

 **Our strategy** for version 1.0 is, to enable all users to download open data as files via the STAC API of the FSDI.